hashicorp/terraform-provider-azurerm/website/docs/r/machine_learning_workspace_hub.html.markdown

 ---
 # azurerm_machine_learning_workspace_hub

-Manages an Azure Machine Learning Workspace Hub
+Manages an Azure Machine Learning Workspace Hub.
+Use this resource to provide shared connectivity, compute and quota for a group of project workspaces.

 ## Example Usage